Payson, Utah: Culture

 Payson is the site of the annual Scottish Heritage Festival, held every July.
 Other annual festivities include a salmon supper, held every August, and the annual Onion Days festival, held every Labor Day weekend.
 The city also has band concerts in the Memorial Park, and has had such concerts since the early 1950s.

-Payson is where most of the 1984 hit movie Footloose was filmed, in settings such as Payson High School and Sudsie's, a local car wash.
+Most of the 1984 film Footloose was filmed in and around Payson, in settings such as Payson High School and Sudsie's, a local car wash.
 The town was also one of the locations for the 1985 thriller Warning Sign.
-Payson was the setting of the 1979 children's movie Banjo the Woodpile Cat.
+Payson was the setting of the 1979 children's movie Banjo the Woodpile Cat, as the city was the childhood home of director Don Bluth.
 The town is a film favorite for seminary videos filmed by the LDS Church.
-The popular Mormon film Baptists at Our Barbecue was also shot on Payson's historic Main Street.
-Most recently, Payson was used to film most of the Disney Channel movie Hatching Pete.
+The Mormon-themed comedy film Baptists at Our Barbecue was also shot on Payson's historic Main Street.
+More recently, Payson was used to film most of the Disney Channel movie Hatching Pete.

 Payson was originally named Peteetneet, after a Ute Indian chief who lived near Payson's current location.
 A monument still stands to Chief Peteetneet at the Peteetneet Museum and Cultural Arts Center, originally the first school in Payson.
 The Peteetneet Museum is a historical gem in the community and is known for its historical significance, beauty, and great sledding.
 A committee headed by Marva Loy Eggett has recently raised funds for the Peteetneet Museum glass elevator.
 Construction was completed on it the summer of 2008.

 Payson celebrates its heritage through monuments such as the historic Main Street, Peteetneet Museum and Cultural Arts Center, and several Payson Historical Society markers that note houses and other sites in the city over a hundred years old.

 The city was the birthplace of singer-songwriter Jewel.

 It is the hometown of Disney animator and film producer Don Bluth.

 The city has large numbers of persons with Scottish and Scots-Irish ancestry.
-However, the expansion of the Salt Lake City metropolitan area into Payson has changed the city's ethnic and religious makeup with additions of Catholic (including Eastern Rite Catholic and Greek Catholic brought in by Greek, Italian and Yugoslav settlers), Presbyterian, Evangelist, and Wiccan.
+However, the expansion of the Salt Lake City metropolitan area into Payson has changed the city's ethnic and religious makeup with additions of Catholic (including Eastern Rite Catholic and Greek Catholic brought in by Greek, Italian and Yugoslav settlers), Presbyterian, Evangelical, and Wiccan.
 Payson, like Provo, has a predominantly Latter-day Saint population, but other religious sects and denominations such as Lutherans, Methodists, Roman Catholics and Southern Baptists.
 The imprint of Scandinavian settlement is found in thousands of residents with Scandinavian (i.e. Danish, Norwegian, Swedish, and Icelandic) surnames; Swiss people and Austrians; and since the 1930s, Mexican Americans among a few other Hispanics and Latinos.

 On January 25, 2010, the Church of Jesus Christ of Latter-day Saints announced that a temple was to be built in Payson, the Payson Utah Temple.
 With construction completed before dedication on June 7, 2015, the Temple is the 15th in Utah and the 146th in the world.